facebookresearch/pytorchvideo/README.md

 TODO

 ## Model Zoo and Baselines
-We provide a large set of baseline results and trained models available for download in the [PyTorchVIdeo Model Zoo](https://github.com/facebookresearch/pytorchvideo/blob/master/MODEL_ZOO.md).
+We provide a large set of baseline results and trained models available for download in the [PyTorchVideo Model Zoo](https://github.com/facebookresearch/pytorchvideo/blob/master/MODEL_ZOO.md).

 ## Contributors